 Yes, a buffet plate or hot meal is required for any wedding that contracts six hours or more, for both the primary photographer and second photographer.
 Please check with the caters to make sure they won’t be serving your vendors pre-made ham sandwiches and chips, due to dietary restrictions.

 Check with us for hourly rates on overtime.
 You’ll be given the option to make that decision at the reception.
 It’s best to let us know beforehand, both for a lower rate and to ensure we bring everything we need to cover the extra hours.

 While we cover all the standard expected moments along with candid shots.
 If you have any unique plans for surprises or will be incorporating religious elements (example: Indian, Jewish, Korean, etc) please do send that information over so we can be well prepared.

 After the Wedding

 A sneak preview is posted on social media, usually the same week of the wedding.
-This first set of 25-60 images is delivered via Dropbox for you to use in Thank You cards or otherwise.
+This first set of 25-60 images is also delivered by request via Dropbox for you to use in Thank You cards.
 Your final full set of images are ready for viewing 4-8 weeks after the event at the latest, depending on the current season and wait list.
-This is due to our quality control process, where the images are culled down from 2000+ into just 700-1000, to remove doubles, outtakes, and apply a basic editing process.
+This is due to our quality control process, where the images are culled down to remove doubles, outtakes, and apply a basic editing process.
 This ensures you look your absolute best, which is totally worth the wait.

 Please contact us directly for canvas prints and albums, but for all other products we ask that you seek out an appropriate lab to have the work done.
 We release high resolution files so that you may print and use them in your home however you’d like.